pezcode/open3d-core-android/Readme.md

 - prevents GLEW and GLFW from being built and linked
 - removes the Visualization and Tools modules

-The patch file itself was created with `git diff --submodule=diff > open3d-android.patch` (requires Git 2.14.0 or higher).
+The patch file itself was created with `git diff > open3d-android.patch`.

 ## Compiling